SIGN UP FOR MY EMAIL TO RECEIVE YOUR FREE SAN FRANCISCO PLANNING GUIDE.

 >> More information about taking a taxi around San Francisco

-Public transportation is also an option.
-Does BART go all the way to Fisherman's Wharf?
-It doesn't.
-To use this option, you'll need to take BART to downtown San Francisco and then transfer to a local SF Muni bus or streetcar.
+However, BART does not go all the way to Fisherman's Wharf, so you'll need to transfer when you reach downtown San Francisco to either a local SF Muni bus or streetcar.

-You will find it in the International Terminal on the G Gates side.
-You can either walk here by following the airport signs or take SFO's free AirTrain from any terminal.
+Start by heading to the BART terminal in the International Terminal at SFO.
+You can either walk here by following the signs or take the free AirTrain from any terminal.

 In order to ride BART, you will either purchase a Clipper Card at one of the ticket kiosks or download the free digital Clipper Card in your phone's Wallet app, and then add money to it for your ride.

 Once you arrive in San Francisco on BART, you will need to transfer to a local bus or streetcar.
-Your Clipper account will work on the local Muni system, too, so you might as well add enough fare for both portions of your trip.
+Your Clipper account works on the local Muni system, too, so you might as well add enough fare for both portions of your trip.

-Consider the following two options before you arrive.
+Consider the following two options (streetcar or bus) before you arrive.
 I've included details on what to expect when you take them and which station you'll exit when you reach San Francisco.

 >> More about getting around San Francisco